WPATH's Global Education Initiative (GEI)

 - Be licensed and board certified (if applicable) in your specialty or the global equivalent

-- Complete a minimum of 50 hours of credit as indicated below, in the WPATH Core Curriculum:
+- Complete the following courses, in the WPATH Core Curriculum:

-- Completion of the following WPATH Advanced Coursework:
+- Completion ONE of the following WPATH Advanced Courses:

-- Completion of one of the WPATH Advanced Workshops (i.e., Child & Adolescent, Ethics, Planning & Documenting for Medical Transition).
-Offerings will vary (4)
+- Completion of ONE of the WPATH Advanced Workshops (i.e., Child & Adolescent, Ethics, or Planning & Documenting for Medical Transition).
+Offerings will vary.

 - 10 hours of accredited elective coursework outside of the WPATH Core Curriculum (this can include both WPATH GEI certified courses, and other accredited professional courses in the field), showing a mapping back to the core competencies (Caregiver – Care Receiver Relationship, Content Knowledge, Interdisciplinary Practice, and Professional Responsibility)